Maomingosuchus

 Maomingosuchus is an extinct genus of gavialoid crocodylian from Late Eocene of Southeast Asia.
 It was discovered in Priabonian-aged deposits of China and possibly also Thailand.
 The type species, originally Tomistoma petrolica, was named in 1958 and was redescribed as Maomingosuchus in 2017.
 A second species, Maomingosuchus acutirostris, was described in 2022 from middle-upper Eocence deposits (late Bartonian–Priabonian age, 39–35 Ma) of the Na Duong Basin in northern Vietnam.
 It is proposed to be a basal member of Gavialoidea, or alternatively within the family Tomistominae.
+It was a relatively small gavialoid with an estimated total length of 3–3.5 m.